canopy-js/canopy-js/README.md

 If you want to create a bulk file and edit it at your leisure, processing it at a later point, you can run `canopy bulk --start` to begin, and then `canopy bulk --finish` to process.

+If you run `canopy bulk --finish` without supplying a file selection, Canopy will only overwrite files represented in the bulk file and will not delete omitted topic files.
+To intentionally let the bulk file replace all topic files or a selected segment, pass selection options to `--finish`, for example `canopy bulk --finish --all` or `canopy bulk --finish topics/Category_A --recursive`.

 If you want to open an editor and make changes in an ongoing fashion, periodically saving changes and watching the result load in the browser, you can run `canopy bulk --sync`.
 It is recommended to use a visual editor for this so that you can see the session logs in the terminal.

 For example: